SHTOOLS/SHTOOLS/docs/pages/fortran/fortran-release-notes-v4.md

 toc: true
 folder: fortran
 ---
+## Version 4.9

+**Backends**

+Implemented the option to use a different backend when performing certain operations requiring spherical harmonic transforms.
+At present, only 'shtools' (default) and the [Distinctly Useful Code Collection ('ducc')](https://mtr.pages.mpcdf.de/ducc/) are supported.

+* Introduced a new module `backends` that has functions allowing the user to control which backend is used.
+To set the backend for all subsequent operations, use `backends.select_preferred_backend()`.
+* Added the optional parameters `backend` and `nthreads` ('ducc' only) to all methods of the pyshtools classes that allow multiple backends (such as `SHGrid` and `SHCoeffs`).
+* Added a new `backends` web documentation page that describes the use of the new module.

+**Plotting routines**

+* Added the new methods `SHGrid.histogram()` and `SHGrid.plot_histogram()` for generating area-weighted histograms.
+* Renamed a few instances of variable names used in the plotting routines from `title_labelsize` to `titlesize` for consistency.
+This affects the methods `Slepian.plot_coupling_matrix()`, `Slepian.plot_spectra()`, and `SHWindow.plot_coupling_matrix()`.
+* Modified some plotting routines so that fontsizes can be specified using standard matplotlib strings.
+* Replaced the deprecated matplotlib `get_geometry` with `get_subplotspec`.
+* Replaced the pygmt option `I` with the alias `shading` for colorbars.

+**IO and datasets**

+* Updated the Venus rotation period using data from Margot et al. (2021).
+* Renamed `constants` variables `r` to `mean_radius` (but kept `r` as an alias for backwards compatibility).
+* Improved the reading of ICGEM formatted files of gravitational potential models.
+Fixed a bug where the time variable contribution was not computed when the coefficients had an associated `trnd` or `dot` term.
+When a line in the data section starts with an unknown key, a warning is now printed to the screen (which can be turned off by specifying `quiet=True`).
+For files formatted as `icgem2.0`, time variable terms were simply ignored if the specified epoch fell outside of the allowed range.
+Now, the routine will instead raise an error.
+Finally, the documentation was improved by describing the allowable keyword entries of the header and data section of the file.
+* Added the option `encoding` for all routines and methods that read or write text-based spherical harmonic files.
+* Hard coded all datasets to use `utf-8` in order to avoid problems with the XGM2019E dataset that has a character that can not be decoded by the GBK encoding that is the default in some Chinese installations.
+* Added a few historical lunar gravity fields to the module `datasets.Moon.historical.gravity`.

+**Other changes**

+* Add a C wrapper for the function `MakeGradientDH()`.
+* Changed the default behavior of the Fortran routine `MakeGradientDH()` and `SHCoeffs.gradient()`.
+The original behavior was to compute the gradient on a sphere of radius `r`, where `r` was the degree 0 coefficient of the function.
+The new behaviour is to compute the gradient on the unit sphere.
+This radius can be modified by supplying the optional argument `radius`.
+* Added the option 'per_lm' for generating random spherical harmonic coefficients in the `.from_random()` methods of `SHCoeffs`, `SHGravCoeffs`, and `SHMagCoeffs`.
+* Fixed two bugs related to complex spherical harmonic transforms.
+First, for complex grids, the last coefficient `coeffs[1, lmax, lmax]` was in error when `lmax` was odd and when using `DH` grids.
+Second, when using `SHGrid.expand()` with grid type `DH2` the parameter `sampling=2` was not passed to the Fortran routine.
+* Updated `makefile install` to include example data files, and to place them in the correct directories when installing with homebrew.
+* Updated a few dependencies, including `astropy>=4.0` and `pygmt>=0.3.0`.
+* Fixed a floating point error-caused bug in `SHGrid` that could arise if the value input to arccos was greater than 1.
+* Converted `np.float_` and `np.complex_` to `np.float64` and `np.complex128` to avoid numpy deprectation warning.
+* Added `threadsafe` to numpy signature files.

+M. A. Wieczorek, M. Meschede, T. Brugere, A. Corbin, A. Hattori, K. Leinweber, I. Oshchepkov, M. Reinecke, E. Sales de Andrade, E. Schnetter, S. Schröder, A. Vasishta, A. Walker, B. Xu (2021).
+SHTOOLS: Version 4.9, Zenodo, doi:[10.5281/zenodo.592762](https://doi.org/10.5281/zenodo.4467730)

 ## Version 4.8

 * Several functions have been vectorized using `numpy.vectorize()`.
 These include: `spharm_lm()`, `legendre_lm()`, `MakeGridPoint()`, `MakeGridPointC()`, `DownContFilterMA()`, `DownContFilterMC()`, `NormalGravity()`, `SHConfidence()`, and `PlmIndex()`.